Discovery Voyage – Shining A Light On Who You Are

 I’ve personally encountered this problem, and it felt much like running at full speed into a brick wall.
-By ignoring or actively refusing to go on this journey myself, I almost single-handedly destroyed my marriage, my finances, and my health.
+By ignoring or actively refusing to go on this journey myself, I almost single-handedly destroyed my marriage, finances, and health.
 It took me years to get back onto some sort of track, and the amount of work it took was tremendous.
 So, for me, this discovery phase was a critical part of my journey.
 I was lost, and without going through this process, I’d have stayed lost.
 Really lost.

-And it’s not because of lack of awareness, per se.
+And it’s not because of a lack of awareness, per se.
 I had gained tiny pieces of awareness here and there, encouraged either by the people around me, like my wife, or by circumstances.
-But I’m talking more about the big-picture lack of holistic awareness, meaning an overall understanding of who one is across all dimensions of life, and how those distinct lines connect and influence one another.
+But I’m talking more about the big-picture lack of holistic awareness, meaning an overall understanding of who one is across all dimensions of life and how those distinct lines connect and influence one another.

 But there are two significant points I want to address here:

 1 Most of the time, those extremes are not your exclusive labels.
 Although they might be predominant, you are not only that.
-By ignoring the other things in your life (good or bad), you miss the opportunity to dive into other passions, and also opportunities for self-improvement.
+By ignoring the other things in your life (good or bad), you miss the opportunity to dive into other passions and also opportunities for self-improvement.

 2 The second important point is that understanding what you are is one thing, but figuring out how that makes you feel and how it affects your life is a whole different one.